The Man of Many Fathers

 このコンテンツについて

-When Roy Wood, Jr. held his baby boy for the first time, he was relieved that his son was happy and healthy but felt a strange mix of joy and apprehension.
-Roy’s own father, a voice of the civil rights movement in Birmingham, Alabama, passed away when Roy was only sixteen.
-There were gaps in the lessons passed down from father to son, and when holding his own child, Roy wondered: had he managed to fill in those blanks, to learn the lessons he would one day need to teach his boy?
+When Roy Wood Jr. held his baby boy for the first time, he was relieved that his son was happy and healthy, but he felt a strange mix of joy and apprehension.
+Roy’s own father, a voice of the civil rights movement in Birmingham, Alabama, had passed away when Roy was sixteen.
+There were gaps in the lessons passed down from father to son and, holding his own child, Roy wondered: Have I managed to fill in those blanks, to learn the lessons I will one day need to teach my boy?